trueos/pcbsd/docs/controlpanel.rst

 resources/
 ^^^^^^^^^^

-The *resources/* directory can contain extra files you wish copied into the PBI application directory.
+The :file:`resources/` directory can contain extra files you wish copied into the PBI application directory.
+This is often the best place for the
-This is often the best place for the *LICENSE* file and other files not included with a port.
+:file:`LICENSE` file and other files not included with a port.
-**None**

 .. index:: EasyPBI
 .. _xdg-menu/ and xdg-desktop: